I came to faith in God at 11 years old through an experience with a cat.

 But it was hard.

 Today words do not describe my special feelings for him and this situation we have come through together.
-I praise God for all the early childhood problems that have been healed and the upfront training He gave me in dealing with this young man in order to deal with James this day.
+I praise God for all the early childhood problems that have been healed and the upfront training He gave me in dealing with my 14 year old friend in order to deal with James this day.

 Nobody can reach my son like I can…